 We strive for having a diversified supply chain while joining the innovative movement to responsible and inclusive purchasing.
 Our objective is to meet our obligations, while being a corporate citizen and maintaining CAE’s competitiveness.

 Following an invitation, a new potential supplier will be requested to complete a form, including pertinent documentation, and submit it accordingly.
 A rigorous internal review process is conducted based on the information provided, resulting in the approval or rejection of the supplier.
 This process is under the responsibility of CAE’s Global Strategic Sourcing department.

-A potential supplier may be requested to complete and or provide such documents as:
+A potential supplier may be requested to complete and/or provide documents such as the following:

 - Health & Safety Policy